King's Birthday match (AFL): Neale Daniher Trophy

 In 2015, the Neale Daniher Trophy was first awarded to the best player of the match.
-It is named after former Melbourne coach Neale Daniher.
+It is named after former Melbourne coach Neale Daniher, who succumbed to the disease in 2026 (albeit more than a decade after he was expected to live), two weeks before Big Freeze 12.

 Big Freeze at the 'G

 In 2014, Daniher made his motor neuron disease (MND) diagnosis public, having been initially diagnosed the year before, and set about helping raise funds for researching the disease.
 Since then, the Big Freeze at the 'G has a Motor Neuron Disease fundraiser event associated with the King's/Queen's Birthday match.
 In support of the "Cure for MND Foundation", well known football, sporting, entertainment and media personalities slide into a giant ice pool on the ground before the start of the game.
 Such personalities usually pledge to raise $10,000 for MND research after being nominated, and once successful at hitting this target, they then get to pass on the challenge and nominate the next personality into the "cold seat".
 This person in turn will raise funds and agree to "Freeze for MND" if their fundraising goal is met.
 The challenge will continue right up until the game, with each celebrity challenging the next.
 The first Big Freeze was held in 2015, and the Neale Daniher Trophy was established in the same year and awarded to the best player on the ground.

+As of June 2026, prior to Big Freeze 12, FightMND has directed over A$157 million towards Motor Neurone Disease research and care.
+This total comprises A$117 million raised directly through public donations—driven heavily by the annual Big Freeze events at the King's Birthday match—bolstered by more than A$40 million in grants from the Australian Government and Victorian State Government.